yaxu/tidal-workshop/advanced/japan.md

 cabal install http://slab.org/tokyo/tidal-1.0.0-pre.tar.gz
 ```

 If you want to uninstall it again you can run this command:

 ```
 ghc-pkg unregister tidal-1.0.0
 ```

+... then your old version will start running again (once you restart your text editor).

+##